axxs/tassie-discord-bot/README.md

-# Tassie Reddit Bot 🇦🇺
+# Tassie Discord Bot 🇦🇺

 A production-ready Node.js bot that monitors the r/tasmania subreddit and forwards new posts to Discord via webhooks.
 Built with TypeScript, featuring robust error handling, rate limiting, and comprehensive logging.